-Prevalence of Background Checks in Online Firearms Sales
+Prevalence of Responsible Selling Behaviors in An Online Firearms Marketplace

-In 2015, 36,252 persons died in the United States from firearm-related injuries; another XX,000 were injured.
-Increased firearm deaths have been associated with lenient policies regulating gun sales (XX).
-While brick-and-mortar stores must require gun buyers to pass a background check, private sellers are not under the same federal restrictions.
+In 2016, 37,353 persons died in the United States from firearm-related injuries; another 80,184 suffered non-fatal injuries (CDC WISQARS).
+Increased firearm deaths have been associated with lenient policies regulating gun sales and ownership (Webster et al. 2014 (PTP laws & MO death rates – sale related), Sumner et al. 2008 (death rates & background checks – sales related), Santaella-Tenorio et al. 2016 (laws & death rates - more ownership related, but includes sales pieces) XX).
+While dealers who have a federal firearms license (FFL) (e.g. brick-and-mortar retail outlets) must require gun buyers to pass a background check, private sellers are not under the same federal restrictions (webster 2009, miller et al. 2017).

 Popular websites such as Armslist.com allow the sale of firearms by both private sellers and retail outlets.
+However, private sellers do not have to go through an FFL to make the sale (i.e. no background check is required) (NPR article).
 We assessed the number and proportion of private gun sales on Armslist.com that required a background check or other identification from the buyer before purchase (a practice we term “responsible selling”).

-Methods: We recorded posts listed on Armslist.com between July 14th, 2008 and June 25th, 2018.
-To record these posts, we implemented a web scraping procedure from May 4th, 2018 to June 29th, 2018 using the Python package “Beautiful Soup”.
-We identified roughly 4.9 million postings related to firearms available for purchase on Armslist.com during this time period.
-Collected data included gun type, post title, date of post, and a description.
+Methods: We ran a web-scraping algorithm May 4th, 2018 to June 29th, 2018 with the goal of extracting information about firearms for sale listed on Armslist.com.
+This algorithm is based on the Python package “Beautiful Soup”.
+Collected data included gun type, post title, date of post, and the post content.
 We removed irrelevant gun and advertising categories (e.g., “paintball” and “want to buy”, respectively) from the analysis.
-We defined a listing as displaying responsible selling if it contained at least one of the following terms or their corresponding acronyms: Concealed carry weapon (CCW); concealed carry license (CCL); federal firearm license (FFL); permit to purchase (P2P); background check; license; permit; or required.
-Negations, such as “no background check” or “not required,” were excluded.
+We defined a listing as displaying responsible selling if it contained at least one of the following terms or their corresponding acronyms full names/ acronyms of government issued document authorizing legal possession of firearms (e.g. Concealed carry license, CCL) or other key words such as “license” or “permit”.

-Results: We identified 4,903,770 relevant gun advertisements listed between July 14, 2008 and June 25, 2018.
-Of this sample 523,854 (10.68% [95% CI, 9.8%-11.56%]) indicated responsible selling.
+Results: The web-scraping algorithm found 6.26 million posts on Armslist.com during data collection.
+After removing irrelevant gun and advertising categories, the remaining dataset contains 4.90 million posts listed between July 14, 2008 and June 25, 2018.
+Overall, 523,854 (10.68% [95% CI, 9.8%-11.56%]) indicated responsible selling (Table).
 The three most commonly observed gun categories observed were “handguns” (2,367,588; 47.92%), “rifles” (1,636,201; 33.13%), and “shotguns” (411,276; 8.32%).
-Among these categories, the proportion of posts displaying responsible selling were 48.28%, 33.37%, and 8.39%, respectively.
+Among these categories, the proportion of posts displaying responsible selling behaviors were 48.28%, 33.37%, and 8.39%, respectively.

+The percentage of advertisements displaying responsible gun-selling behavior increased from 2009 to 2018 (Figure).
+This increase was driven primarily by shotgun advertisements.
+From 2008-2012, X% of shotgun advertisements displayed responsible selling behavior, and this percentage increased/decreased from 2013-2018 to X%.
+There was no statistical in crease in responsible gun-selling behavior for rifles over this time period.